fostroll/junky/doc/README_DATASETS.md

              to=CPU, save=True, append=False, loglevel=1)
 ```
 Converts tokenized **sentences** to the sequences of the corresponding
-contextual vectors and adjust their format for `torch.utils.data.Dataset`.
+contextual vectors and adjusts their format for `torch.utils.data.Dataset`.

 **max_len** is a param for `ds.tokenizer`.
 We'll transform lines of any
 length, but the quality is higher if **max_len** is greater. `None` (default)
 or `0` means the maximum for the `ds.model` (usually, `512`).

-**batch_size** affects only on the execution time.
+**batch_size** affects only the execution time.
 Greater is faster, but big
 **batch_size** may be cause of CUDA Memory Error.
 If `None` or `0`, we'll try
-to convert all **sentences** with one batch.
+to convert all **sentences** in one batch.

 **hidden_ids**: hidden score layers that we need to aggregate.
 Allowed `int`
 or `tuple(int)`.
 If `None`, we'll aggregate all the layers.